apache/logging-log4j2/CONTRIBUTING.md

 ## Making Changes

-+ Create a topic branch from where you want to base your work (this is usually the master branch).
++ Create a topic branch from where you want to base your work (this is usually the `2.x` branch).
 + Make commits of logical units.
 + Respect the original code style:
   + Only use spaces for indentation.